What You'll Learn

 “A common impulse, Dr. Lord explains, is to reassure the parents that the behavior they’re seeing is nothing unusual.
 They’ll say, ‘Your father didn’t talk ‘til he was six’— which is probably inaccurate, given how unreliable our memories are — ‘And look at him now.
 So why are you making such a big deal?’ ”

-And even more troubling are family members who blame the symptoms on the parents: “ ‘He’s just spoiled.
-If you didn’t give into him all the time, he’d be fine.’ ”
+And even more troubling are family members who blame the symptoms on the parents: “‘They’re just spoiled.
+If you didn’t give into them all the time, they’d be fine.’ ”

 How to help family members get on board